zainabed/zainabed-blog/content/tutorials/create-mock-server-using-json-server/index.md

 }
 ```

-Json mock server will convert this data structure to REST API routes as
+The JSON mock server will convert this data structure to REST API routes as

 * GET  http://localhost:{port}/user
 * GET  http://localhost:{port}/user/{id}